-Letting agents must be members of a redress scheme.
-You should check which independent redress scheme the agent is a member of in case you have an unresolved dispute.

-If they receive money from you, such as rent payments, you should also check they are a member of a client money protection scheme.
+- ☐ Letting agents must be a member of a redress scheme.
+You should check which independent redress scheme the agent is a member of in case you have an unresolved dispute. - ☐ If they receive money from you such as rent payments, you should also check they are a member of a client money protection scheme.
 See a list of approved schemes.
-By law, this information should also be clearly visible to you at the agent's premises and on their website.

-Reputable agents are often accredited through a professional body such as the Guild of Property Professionals, Propertymark, Safeagent, the Royal Institution of Chartered Surveyors or the UK Association of Letting Agents.
+By law, this information should also be clearly visible to you at the agent's premises and on their website. - Reputable agents are often accredited through a professional body such as ARLA Propertymark, GPP, Safeagent, RICS or UKALA.